 Depersonalization, Derealization and Dissociation are three facets of the same problem.
-In the new version of the DSM, the DSM-5, it is called the Depersonalization and Derealization disorder, (whereas in the DSM-4 they were two separate disorders.)
+In the new version of the DSM, the DSM-5, it is called the Depersonalization and Derealization Disorder, (whereas in the DSM-4 they were two separate disorders.)
 The DSM categorizes the depersonalization and derealization disorder to be a dissociative disorder, (not an anxiety disorder).
-The new ICD-10 categorizes DP/DR as a syndrome, (Section F40-F48: Anxiety, dissociative, stress-related, somatoform and other non-psychotic mental disorders F48 ) and it categorizes it a neurotic syndrome.
+The new ICD-10 categorizes DP/DR as a syndrome, (Section F40-F48: Anxiety, dissociative, stress-related, somatic symptom disorder and other non-psychotic mental disorders F48 ) and it categorizes it a neurotic syndrome.

 What is Depersonalization and Derealization disorder?

 It is a body-mind connection disturbance, where you feel estranged from yourself, not yourself, (depersonalization) and the world feels unreal, foggy and strange, (derealization) your emotions may feel they are not yours, and you may experience a distance from your emotions or yourself (dissociation).
 On this website I will separate the symptoms of the complete disorder, but, when talking about the disorder, for the sake of easy reading, I will just refer to it as depersonalization.

 The depersonalization and derealization disorder is a protective mechanism, a survival mechanism.
 That means it is caused by a life threatening experience, extreme overwhelming fear or trauma, or a bad trip caused by recreational drugs.